 Ensuite bathrooms have massage showers or baths with translucent glass panels.
 Expect towelling bathrobes, slippers, a hairdryer and a big pile of towels as well as locally sourced toiletries made from indigenous Beiras plants.

-There are 18 rooms, spread through the upper and lower wings of the hotel.
-Most of these are Cork or Veranda rooms.
-When we revisited in 2011, we spent a night in each, and loved them both.
-The Veranda rooms on the lower level are smaller, but have private terraces where you can drink in the extraordinary views from the comfort of armchairs.
-The Cork rooms in the upper wing are bigger, with bigger bathrooms; these rooms can fit a rollaway bed and can interlink, so they're best for families.
+Most of the 17 rooms spread through the upper and lower wings of the hotel are Double Rooms with Mountain View or with Balcony and Mountain Views.
+When we last revisited, we spent a night in each, and loved them both.
+Those on the lower level are smaller, but have private terraces where you can drink in the extraordinary views from the comfort of armchairs.
+Those in the upper wing are bigger, with bigger bathrooms; these Mountain View Doubles can fit a rollaway bed and can interlink.

+The Junior Suite also has mountain views as well as a living area and desk, and can sleep up to 4.
 The biggest room is hoisted high above the dining room – an airy Suite, which was once João's private apartment.
-With sofas, glass walls, a separate bath and shower and heaps of space, this is a great option for families.
+With sofas, glass walls, a separate bath and shower and heaps of space, this is also a great option for families.

 The buffet breakfast is designed to give walkers energy for the day ahead - in other words, it's huge!
 Served in the wood-clad dining room with its panoramic views, you can expect fruit salad, homemade breads and cakes, local honey, fruit marmalades, freshly squeezed juices and cheeses.
 Groups can sit around the big dining table or there are smaller tables set next to windows so you can gaze out as you eat.

-A 3-course lunch can be served in the dinng room if requested in advance, and picnics can be made up for those going on a full-day hike (a sandwich, cookies, piece of chocolate, fruit, water, juice, hot coffee or tea).
+A three-course lunch can be served in the dining room if requested in advance, and picnics can be made up for those going on a full-day hike (a sandwich, cookies, piece of chocolate, fruit, water, juice, hot coffee or tea).